The 20 Best Kabuki Syndrome Doctors in Canada

 Montreal, QC, CA

-Malvin Jefri practices in Montreal, Canada.
+Malvin Jefri practices practicing medicine in Montreal, Canada.
 Mr. Jefri is rated as an Experienced expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Schinzel-Giedion Syndrome, Kabuki Syndrome, Lesch-Nyhan Syndrome, and FOXG1 Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Schinzel-Giedion Syndrome, Trichorhinophalangeal Syndrome Type 1 (TRPS1), Kabuki Syndrome, and Lesch-Nyhan Syndrome.

 Experienced in Kabuki Syndrome